Did you know you could schedule your Instagram posts in advance? Or optimize your bio to appear in the Explore tab?

 - Add your other account by username and password, and you're all set.

 To toggle between both profiles, hold down your profile picture in the navigation bar to view all connected accounts.
-You can also switch to a different account through the Settings page mentioned earlier.
-See what this screen looks like in the next Instagram feature, below.

 2. See all the posts you've liked.